FauxCue/.github/profile/README.md

 We're always seeking fellow travelers who:

 - Question their certainty with humor
-- Learn from their beautiful mistakes
+- Learn from their wonderful mistakes
 - Contribute more than they consume
 - Guard each other while challenging ideas